mauvilsa/nw-page-editor/README.md

 Windows:

-1. Download the NW.js package appropriate for your platform from http://nwjs.io/downloads.
+1. Download the SDK version of the NW.js package appropriate for your platform from http://nwjs.io/downloads.
 Extract it to a location where you store applications renaming the base directory to nw-page-editor.

 2. Move, copy or clone the files of this github repository such that the file package.json is in the same directory as nw.exe.

 3. Create a shortcut to nw.exe to ease opening of the app.

+## Notes

+- The SDK version of NW.js allows you to inspect elements using the Chrome DevTools and do Page XML modifications not implemented in the app.
-In windows it is not possible to open files directly from the command line.
+- In windows it is not possible to open files directly from the command line.

 # Application usage shortcuts